 - 1. Maintain, clean and repair all public buildings, grounds and property.
 This includes, but is not limited to, trees, plants, shrubbery, lawns, pavement, sidewalks, roadways, buildings, structures and appurtenances. - 2.
 Use, operate and maintain tools and equipment for accomplishing the work. - 3.
 Perform tasks associated with the municipality's operations.
-This includes, but is not limited to pick up, delivery and transport. - 4.
-Maintain records and make reports. - 5.
+This includes, but is not limited to pick-up, delivery and transport.

+- 4. Maintain records and make reports. - 5.
 Senior Custodians are also expected to supervise one (1) or more other employees, without additional compensation. - 6.
+Head Custodian will oversee/supervise one (1) or more other employees or outside staff/contractor(s). - 7.
 Other related duties as assigned.

 - 1. Must be in good health and be free from physical and mental defects which would impair the proper performance of the required duties or which might endanger the health of oneself or others. - 2.
 Must have a valid New Jersey or Pennsylvania Driver's License. - 3.
 To achieve a Senior Custodian title, and existing employee must have ten (10) years continuous service in the classification of Custodian II, must have shown substantial continuous improvement in the quality and quantity of related job skills, must have performed duties in a dependable reliable and mature manner, and must have displayed an aptitude for the supervision of other workers.
-Any other promotion to the title of Senior Custodian is to be at the sole discretion of management or (for Senior custodian) a newly hired employee must have a minimum ten (10) years of experience in custodian work with a proven track record of skilled, dependable, reliable performance and supervisory abilities.
+Any other promotion to the title of Senior Custodian is to be at the sole discretion of management or (for Senior custodian) a newly hired employee must have a minimum ten (10) years of experience in custodian work with a proven track record of skilled, depend able, reliable performance and supervisory abilities.